chazzhou/tradeapollo-dashboard/README.md

-# TradeApollo
+# TradeApollo Dsahboard

-TradeApollo is a Next.js-based dashboard application that allows users to explore residential electricity prices and carbon intensity data across different countries and regions.
+TradeApollo Dashboard is a Next.js-based dashboard application that allows users to explore residential electricity prices and carbon intensity data across different countries and regions.
 The application utilizes various APIs to fetch real-time data and provides an interactive map interface for easy navigation.

 ## Features